tianyizheng/tianyizheng.github.io/about.md

 	</dd>
   <dt><a href="https://github.com/tianyizheng/PVWebApp">Private Void</a></dt>
   <dd>
     <p>A movie recommendation web application for students based on their major and school standings.
-Built with J2EE, Hibernate and Bootstrap.</p>
+Developed CRUD operations for users, admins and movies.
+Built with Java EE, Hibernate NetBeans and Bootstrap.</p>
   </dd>
 	<dt>The HugePole</dt>
 	<dd>